Drug Distributor Accreditation Criteria

 Qualifying wholesale distributors shall provide information to verify that:

-- The wholesale distributor’s designated representative has not been enjoined, disciplined, fined, punished, or the like for violating any federal or state laws regulating prescription drugs or devices.
+- The wholesale distributor’s designated representative or facility manager have not been enjoined, disciplined, fined, or punished for violating any federal or state laws regulating prescription drugs and/or prescription devices.

-- The wholesale distributor’s designated representative has not been found guilty, pled guilty, or pled nolo contendere to any criminal offense.
+- The wholesale distributor’s designated representative or facility manager have not been found guilty, pled guilty, or pled nolo contendere to any criminal offense.

-- Has a minimum of two years of verifiable full-time managerial or supervisory experience in a pharmacy or wholesale distributor where the designated representative’s responsibilities included, but were not limited to, record keeping, storage, and shipment of drugs or devices;
+- Has a minimum of two years of verifiable full-time managerial or supervisory experience in a pharmacy or wholesale distributor where the responsibilities included, but were not limited to, record keeping, storage, and shipment of prescription drugs and/or prescription devices.

-- Serves as the designated representative for only one prescription drug facility at any one time;
+- Serves as the designated representative or facility manager for only one prescription drug and/or prescription device facility at any one time.

-- Is physically present at the wholesale distributor during normal business hours, except for time periods when absent due to illness, family illness or death, scheduled vacation, or another authorized absence.
-In the authorized absence of the designated representative, personnel employed by the wholesale distributor with knowledge of the operation and appropriate education and/or experience to assume responsibility for the duties of the designated representative will be present; and
+- Is physically present at the wholesale distributor during normal business hours, except for time periods when absent due to illness, family illness or death, scheduled vacation, or another authorized absence; in the authorized absence of the designated representative or facility manager, personnel employed by the wholesale distributor with knowledge of the operation and appropriate education and/or experience are to assume responsibility.

 - Is aware of, and knowledgeable about, all policies and procedures pertaining to the operations of the wholesale distributor.

-- All personnel actively engaged in or who directly supervise the operation and handling of prescription drugs or devices, including the owner(s) and/or chief executive officer, management, officers, and other key personnel, prior to their association, employment, or contracting and regularly thereafter have met the following qualifications:
+- All personnel actively engaged in or who directly supervise the operation and handling of prescription drugs and/or prescription devices, which may include the owner(s) and/or chief executive officer, management, officers, and other key personnel, prior to their association, employment, or contracting and regularly thereafter, have met the following qualifications:

-- Appropriate local and national criminal background checks; and
+- Appropriate local and national criminal background checks.

-- Appropriate education, experience, and training necessary to safely and lawfully engage in the wholesale distribution of prescription drugs and devices;
+- Appropriate education, experience, and training necessary to safely and lawfully engage in the wholesale distribution of prescription drugs and/or prescription devices.

-- All personnel with access to prescription drugs, including the owner(s) and/or chief executive officer(s), management, officers, and other key personnel, are subject to toxicology screenings prior to their association, employment, or contracting and are subject to for-cause and random toxicology screening as warranted.
+- All personnel with access to controlled substances, which may include the owner(s) and/or chief executive officer(s), management, officers, and other key personnel, are subject to toxicology screenings prior to their association, employment, or contracting, and are subject to pre-employment, for-cause, and random toxicology screening, as warranted.

 - The wholesale distributor maintains and enforces policies and procedures requiring documentation of responsible persons and persons-in-charge, including such persons’ titles, duties, and qualifications.